alizahir23/website/README.md

    Your site is now running at `http://localhost:3000`!

 Open the `opensourcecode` directory in your code editor of choice and edit files under `src`.
 Save your changes and the browser will update in real time!
+**For working on the repository, you'll have to follow these steps:**

+1: Fork the repo
+2: Create a new branch on the forked repository.
+The name of the new branch should be `issue-<ISSUE NO>`.
+3: Clone the repository on your system.
+4: Work on the new branch and push the code.
+5: Create a PR.